By Amy Elisa Jackson

 - Moisturize with our Jojoba Oil Blend or Argan Oil Blend to keep your natural hair underneath moisturized.

-A top knot, messy loose bun or chic low bun are sleek and simple protective styles that can prevent your hair from experiencing too much wear and tear while transitioning hair.
+A top knot, messy loose bun or chic low bun are sleek & easy protective styles that can prevent your hair from experiencing too much wear & tear while transitioning hair.
 If wearing repeatedly, we encourage being very selective about the gel you use to slick back your hair.
-Use a Strong Hold Gel with humectants such as Sea Moss or Aloe and opt for an Edge Control with Castor Oil.
-Moisturizing and hydrating natural hair care products help ensure that your hair remains healthy as some gels may dry out healthy hair or block moisture when used repeatedly.
+Use a Strong Hold Gel with humectants such as Sea Moss or Aloe & opt for an Edge Control with Castor Oil for hair.
+Moisturizing & hydrating natural hair care products help ensure that your hair remains healthy as some gels may dry out healthy hair or block moisture when used repeatedly.
 For those who will repeatedly wear a bun, it is recommended to pull the hair loosely into a Satin Scrunchie instead of a traditional ponytail holder.
 The satin will protect ends.
-Loosely holding the bun instead of tight styles will protect the hair and scalp.
+Loosely holding the bun instead of tight styles will protect the hair & scalp.
 While a traditional ponytail holder is great for a special occasion, if you plan on wearing your bun for a few days, you may want a hair accessory that will reduce the probability of tangles or knots.
 Also, keep in mind to protect the outer layers of your high bun that are still exposed while you sleep.
 Wrap your hair in a satin scarf or sleep on a silk pillowcase.

 Twists are created by twisting two small sections of hair around one another from root to tip.
 Twists can be either very thick or thin.
 This protective hairstyle can be left in for days or weeks.
 It is easy to wash hair while in loose twists once or twice.
 They are easy to take down making them a favorite of protective style lovers.

 Senegalese twists, sometimes referred to as rope twists, can be created on natural hair or using extensions according to your preference.
-They can be thick or thin depending on your style and can easily protect your hair from the elements.
-Marley Twists and Havana Twists can incorporate synthetic hair or extension hair to create the look.
+They can be thick or thin depending on your style & can easily protect your hair from the elements.
+Marley Twists & Havana Twists can incorporate synthetic hair or extension hair to create the look.
 Flat twists lay flatly against the scalp in a cornrow-like manner.
 This style can also create a beautiful corkscrew-like curl in the form of a twist out when unraveled.
+Other twist styles we love include:

 Afros and Puffs

-While hair is still left out in these styles, they are still technically considered protective styles as they lift the hair off of clothing and jewelry which may cause friction.
-However, it is cautioned that tighter textures pay careful attention to how they style their afros and puffs.
-Loose tight hair texture has a tendency to curl on themselves making them vulnerable to knots and tangles.
-Using a heavier Styling Cream or Curl Gel to smooth the cuticle and provide a little weight can help prevent knots.
-Also, deep conditioning hair with a restorative, hydrating formula like our Intensive Conditioner or Heavy Conditioner can help keep hair supple and soft making it less prone to unpliable tangles and snagging.
+While hair is still left out in these styles, they are still technically considered protective styles as they lift the hair off of clothing & jewelry which may cause friction.
+However, it is cautioned that tighter textures pay careful attention to how they style their afros & puffs.
+Loose tight hair texture has a tendency to curl on themselves making them vulnerable to knots & tangles.
+Using a heavier Styling Cream or Curl Gel to smooth the cuticle & provide a little weight can help prevent knots.
+Also, deep conditioning hair with a restorative, hydrating formula like our Intensive Conditioner or Heavy Conditioner can help keep hair supple & soft making it less prone to unpliable tangles & snagging.

 What is the Longest-Lasting Protective Style?

 If you’re looking for a low-maintenance protective style that will last you for a while, natural hair box braids are an excellent option.
 Knotless box braids can last up to two or three months in the braided style.
-The tightness of the braid itself allows for more frequent washing without the hair expanding and moving.
+The tightness of the braid itself allows for more frequent washing without the hair expanding & moving.
 For this reason, the style lasts longer.
-Box braids are also excellent for reducing knots and tangles due to the tight and tidy braiding pattern that prevents a lot of movement amongst the strands.
+Box braids are also excellent for reducing knots & tangles due to the tight & tidy braiding pattern that prevents a lot of movement amongst the strands.

 What is the Most Protective Hairstyle?

 It’s important to always protect your hair.
-A protective hairstyle can protect your hair from repeated friction, wear and tear.
+A protective hairstyle can protect your hair from repeated friction, wear & tear.
 However, you still want to make sure that your hair is healthy in those styles.
-Washing your hair regularly with a Clarifying Shampoo and using a hydrating conditioner can ensure that your hair stays moisturized.
-Treating braids and twists with oils such as our Argan Oil Blend or Jojoba Oil Blend can help protective styles retain moisture as well.
-A daily refresher such as our Hydrating Mist can revive hair and rehydrate hair between wash days.
+Washing your hair regularly with protective hair products such as a slarifying shampoo & using a hydrating conditioner can ensure that your hair stays moisturized.
+Treating braids & twists with oils such as our Argan Oil Blend or Jojoba Oil Blend can help protective styles retain moisture as well.
+A daily refresher such as our Hydrating Mist can revive hair & rehydrate hair between wash days.

 Avoid wearing your hair in the same style for 6-7 months.
-When you love a style it can be tempting to take a two-day break and then repeat it immediately.
-However, switching up your style gives different parts of your hair a chance to breathe and grow.
-For example, if the style you love requires tension around the hairline, you may want to alternate with a style that does not, so that the follicles and strands around your hairline have a break from those stressors.
+When you love a style it can be tempting to take a two-day break & then repeat it immediately.
+However, switching up your style gives different parts of your hair a chance to breathe & grow.
+For example, if the style you love requires tension around the hairline, you may want to alternate with a style that does not, so that the follicles & strands around your hairline have a break from those stressors.
 This can prevent unnecessary breakage.

 Take care of your scalp as well.
-Tight protective styles can create tension on the scalp, and when worn repeatedly, can cause traction alopecia, a form of hair loss.
-Be sure to let your scalp relax from time to time, avoid wearing styles that are too tight, and pamper your scalp with oils like our Scalp Serum which contains Lavender, Peppermint and Rosemary Oil.
+Tight protective styles can create tension on the scalp, & when worn repeatedly, can cause traction alopecia, a form of hair loss.
+Be sure to let your scalp relax from time to time, avoid wearing styles that are too tight, & pamper your scalp with oils like our Scalp Serum which contains Lavender, Peppermint, & hair Rosemary Oil.

 What’s your favorite protective style for the season?
 How do you normally take care of your protective styles?